Hayao Miyazaki

 Hayao Miyazaki Bio

-Hayao Miyazaki (born January 5, 1941) is a Japanese animator, filmmaker, screenwriter and manga artist who co-founded Studio Ghibli and serves as its honorary chairman.
-Across a career that began in 1963 at Toei Doga and spans more than five decades, Miyazaki is known for exquisitely hand-drawn animation, richly imagined worlds and humanistic storytelling that frequently explores humanity’s relationship with nature and the costs of technological progress.
+Hayao Miyazaki (宮崎 駿, born January 5, 1941) is a Japanese animator, filmmaker, and manga artist who co-founded Studio Ghibli and serves as its honorary chairman.
+He built a career beginning at Toei Animation in 1963 and is known for richly imagined, hand-drawn films that explore humanity’s relationship with nature, pacifism, and resilient protagonists.

 Early Life and Background